info@casa-acsa.ca

 About CASA

-Download our latest Annual Report!
+Download our latest Annual Report

-Download our latest Brochure!
+Download our latest Brochure

-CASA 2021-2023 Strategic Plan
+CASA 2026-2029 Strategic Plan

 As a national non-profit organization, the Canadian Agricultural Safety Association (CASA) takes a collaborative approach working with partners to support initiatives that equip producers, their families, and workers with the information and tools needed to recognize risks and manage hazards to keep farms safe.